Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Mathematical Setup

 and $Q'(x)$ is an exponentially localized solution to \cref{vareq2}.
 Since $Q(x)$ is exponentially localized, $\R Q'(0) \subset T_{Q(0)}W^s(0) \cap T_{Q(0)}W^u(0)$.
 It follows from \cref{hyp:transverse} that these are in fact equal.

 \begin{lemma} We have the nondegeneracy condition

 \begin{proof} If the intersection were more than one-dimensional, there would exist another exponentially localized solution $V(x) = (v_1, \dots, v_{2m}, v_{2m+1})^T$ to \cref{vareq2}.
 By the definition of $A(Q(x))$, $v_{2m+1}$ is a constant, which must be 0 since $V(x)$ is exponentially localized.
-Then $(v_1, \dots, v_{2m})^T$ would be an exponentially localized solution to $V'(x) = DF(Q(x)) V(x)$, which contradicts \cref{nondegencond}. \end{proof} \end{lemma}
+Then $(v_1, \dots, v_{2m})^T$ would be an exponentially localized solution to $V'(x) = DF(Q(x)) V(x)$, which contradicts the nondegeneracy condition \cref{nondegencond}. \end{proof} \end{lemma}

 \noi Using \cref{nondegen2}, we can decompose the tangent spaces of the stable and unstable manifolds at $Q(0)$ as

 Since $\dim \R Q'(0) \oplus Y^+ \oplus Y^- = 2m-1$, we need two more directions to span $\R^{2m+1}$.
 We obtain these from the following lemma.